sysbiolux/Clinical_Biomarker_Detection/README.md

 Furthermore, the [source folder](https://github.com/sysbiolux/Clinical_Biomarker_Detection/blob/main/source/) contains all necessary functions used by the pipeline, including two modified files for both python packages `eli5` and `mlxtend`.

 ### Requirements (necessary for both local machine and HPC application)
 * The python packages necessary for this analysis can be found and installed to your working environment via the [requirements.txt](https://github.com/sysbiolux/Clinical_Biomarker_Detection/blob/main/requirements.txt) file using `pip install -r requirements.txt`.
+Python version used: `Python version 3.8.6`.

 * **/!\\ /!\\ /!\\** After installing the required packages, files in the *eli5* and *mlxtend* package folders need to be replaced with the modified files in the [source folder](https://github.com/sysbiolux/Clinical_Biomarker_Detection/blob/main/source/) in order to enable them for parallelized computing.